MAGRATHEA: an open-source spherical symmetric planet interior structure code: Test problems and utility

 We perform timing tests for both \magra\ and \textit{ExoPlex} for 100 repeat simulations of the Earth-like planet from the above section. \magra\ takes on average 0.69 s to converge.
 This is 2.1 times faster than \textit{ExoPlex} (1.46 s).
 The ``adjusted'' model uses a tabulated EOS for the mantle and a core EOS with no thermal information, thus most of the planet is isothermal with temperature only solved in the small region of liquid iron.
 This model runs 5.6 times faster than \textit{ExoPlex}.
 Average times are also listed in Fig.~\ref{fig:compare}.

 The run time of \magra\ is dependent on the mass of the planet, the user's choice of planet model, and the error tolerances.
 In Fig.~\ref{fig:time}, we show run times of some typical planet masses and compositions with our default settings.
 Four compositions are run with a surface temperature of 300 K. A final set has a surface temperature of 2000 K which has a region of silicate melt at the surface.
 The figure shows that time remains near one second, but is not easily determined by input mass and composition.
-Here the average run time is 0.9 seconds.
-The longest and shortest run times are a factor of 1.6 times slower/faster.
-These solutions take between 17 and 30 iterations, and the final solutions have between 500 and 800 steps in mass.
+Here the average run time is 1.2 seconds.
+The longest and shortest run times are a factor of 2.5 times slower/faster.
+These solutions take between 15 and 30 iterations, and the final solutions have between 520 and 840 steps in mass.

 In general the run time increases with mass, though not strictly since the step size is adaptable.
 Crossing phase or compositional boundaries costs an insignificant amount of run time.
 However, certain phases may take shorter or longer to solve.
 The planets with atmospheres have the most compositional layers, but the ideal gas solves quickly resulting in the shortest time per step.
-The runs which take the longest to converge and have the largest time per step are large, hot planets with a surface of silicate melt.
+The runs which take the longest to converge are large, hot planets with a surface of silicate melt and large mantles.